Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

 ## Relational database managament system (RDBMS)

-- Nowadays, the **relational database management system** (RDBMS) is the de facto standard
+- **Relational database management system** (RDBMS) are among the most popular database management systems
-- The word "relational" refers to the structure of the data in such DBMS
+- The word _"relational"_ refers to the structure of the data in such DBMS
 - **Structured Query Language** (SQL) is the formal and de facto database language standard for RDBMSs
 - SQL offers both **data definition language** (DDL) and **data manipulation language** (DML) features
 - There are multiple RDBMS products, such as SQL Server, MySQL and PostgreSQL